Why Paula Vennells’ profound Christian faith should have been a big red flag for the most senior roles at the Post Office

 I want to say now that, despite the media and public vilification of her, I always found Paula to be a very decent and caring person.
 I also found her to be extremely intelligent and perceptive, and someone with an extraordinary ability to absorb information and learn as she worked.
 That said, in no way am I trying to defend her in the context of what has horrifically panned-out at the Post Office; I’m simply making observations about the very positive side of how I found her at the particular time I knew her well.

 Having stated those positive observations, I’ll now move onto the less-than-positive.
 Almost right from the start of meeting and working for Paula at Argos (where she was appointed as marketing director), there was an obvious issue with inconsistent judgement.
-Indeed, it became the source of discussion and amusement within the department, and despite the general view that, overall, she was a really good egg and certainly a big step up from what we’d previously experienced.
+Indeed, it became the source of discussion and amusement within the department, and despite the general view that, overall, she was a decent enough egg.
 This judgment issue wasn’t about big picture stuff, because she was seriously good at recognising what needed to be done at a time of great change in the company, but more the day-to-day stuff such as design work that we needed to run past her.
 Underpinning this was here unwavering stance of always demonstrating quick thinking and decisiveness, and it became clear that this particular trait of her management style overruled what should have been a more rational approach of standing back and really considering the task in hand.
 At times the nature of her decision making could only be described as irrational, and not least as it was inconsistent and didn’t follow a set pattern – other than the massively confident way it was always delivered.

 Moving onto Whitbread, it was much the same story but by this time I’d worked out how to better manage up – which often involved countering her overt confidence with my very own when I knew she was wrong.
 And in fairness, she did generally respect such a situation, and certainly wasn’t a person who would overrule you just for the sake of it.
 I also worked out that the very action of challenging Paula provided her with some brief and important thinking time to reappraise her initial judgement.